inclusive-design/idrc/src/collections/projects/en-CA/accessible-canada-accessible-world.md

 | 16:15 | Insight / highlights |
 | 16:45 | Closing Remarks |
 | 17:00 | End of event |

+## Conference amenities

+For your comfort we provide:

+### Quiet room

+A room for relaxation and stress relief equipped with:

+- ear muffs
+-  blindfolds
+- tactile tools/fidget toys

+### Faith Room

+A quiet space where conference attendees can practice their faith.

+A carpeted area for prayer is provided.

+### Transition Period

+A designated 15-minute interval between sessions to comfortably navigate and relocate to your next selected discussion room.